 It can be tricky to choose the right mattress, especially if your partner has different needs to yours, but the most comfortable mattress is the one that’s going to address the needs of both of you.

-Individual pocket springs offer pain relief from arthritis and chronic back pain and a combo of natural latex and zoned springs are good for non-transfer of movement, so if you have a squiggly partner, look out for this type of mattress.
+Hybrids offer pain relief from arthritis and chronic back pain and in the case of the Genie mattress, a combo of natural latex and zoned springs are good for non-transfer of movement, so if you have a squiggly partner, look out for this type of mattress.

-Memory Foam mattresses aren’t the best choice as you sink into them, creating a “memory well” of your body shape which is uncomfortable when you move and adds to the fact that it retains heat from your body.
+Memory foam is either a brilliant choice or a bad one, depending on specific things.
+For example, it isn’t the best choice for hot-temperature people, as you sink into this type of mattress, creating a “memory well” of your body shape which makes you hot and is uncomfortable when you move.
 Getting hot and sweaty in the sack is best left for you-know-what, but getting hot while you sleep is going to create restlessness.
+However, add gel to the mix and it changes everything, but also adds on to the price.

 #4: Weight and shape